Lepus cornutus: Reported actual animals

 Horned hares were reported in the collection of Emperor Rudolf II.

-In the biography of French scientist Nicolas-Claude Fabri de Peiresc is related that in 1606 he visited a widow in Leuven who had two living horned hares, said to be from Norway, but that one of them had died before his arrival.
+In the biography of French scientist Nicolas-Claude Fabri de Peiresc, it is related that in 1606 he visited a widow in Leuven who had two living horned hares, said to be from Norway, but that one of them had died before his arrival.

-British naturalist John Ray, in his 1673 Travels Through the Low-Countries, Germany, Italy and France, reports that he has seen in Delft, in the museum of apothecary Jean Vander Mere, the "head of a horned hare" (next to things like a tooth of a hippopotamus, although Ray questions the existence of said animal).
+British naturalist John Ray, in his 1673 Travels Through the Low-Countries, Germany, Italy and France, reports that he had seen in Delft, in the museum of apothecary Jean Vander Mere, the "head of a horned hare" (next to things like a tooth of a hippopotamus, although Ray questions the existence of said animal).

 Count Ludwig August Mellin was said to own the antlers of a horned hare, which were reported on and depicted by German naturalist Johann Christian Daniel von Schreber in 1792 in his Die Säugthiere in Abbildungen nach der Natur mit Beschreibungen (Mammals in Illustrations from Nature with Descriptions).

 Related animals

 Unlike the lepus cornutus, the following were never believed to be real animals by scientists, and have not been included in lists of binomial nomenclature.

 The wolpertinger is an animal in German folklore, usually described as a horned rabbit or horned squirrel with wings and other unusual attributes.

 The jackalope is a mythical hare from North America, described as a hare with antlers.
 It was invented in the 1930s.
 The Al-mi'raj is a single-horned hare from Islamic folklore.
 Unlike most horned hares, it was described as carnivorous.

 At least one genus of real 'horned' small mammal existed, the extinct horned gopher Ceratogaulus.
-However, this was a rodent (not a hare); and the paired conical bone protrusions on its skull were atop its snout forward of its eyes (not on its forehead nor towards the back of its head as illustrations portray for a lepus cornutus or jackalope).
+However, this was a rodent (not a hare) and the paired conical bone protrusions on its skull were atop its snout forward of its eyes (not on its forehead nor towards the back of its head as illustrations portray for a lepus cornutus or jackalope).